Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### The number of participants in discussions

-The number of people who wrote at least one comment to the RFC.
+The number of people who wrote at least one comment to an RFC.
 Excluding the author.

 - The share of RFCs without discussion participants is slightly higher than the share without discussions.
-It is because the author sometimes theyself wrote a comment or a question to their text.
-This question may not be answered in Notion.
+This is because the author sometimes added a comment or a question to their text.
+This question cab be answered not in Notion.
 - Some RFCs are discussed by a subgroup of the team — only by interested people.
 In my opinion, this is normal.
 There is no need to distract everyone from work and waste people's time.
 In most cases, responsible/interested people come to the discussion themselves.
 - More than half of the RFCs are discussed by three or more people.
 This is good.
-It means that several pairs of eyes verified the text and understod it enough to ask a question.
-Therefore, risks were reduced, knowledge is shared.
+It means several pairs of eyes verified the text and understood it enough to ask a question.
+Therefore, risks were reduced, and knowledge was shared.
 - Most of the RFCs are discussed inside the team, but sometimes we invite people from outside
 - More people participated in the discussions in 2023.
 I believe this is due to the growth of the team and the establishment of the practice.